Libya's rival leaders could overcome army control dispute: U.N. Secretary General

 One key obstacle has been whether Haftar can head a unified Libyan army under civilian command, which would form part of a new national government.

-“We see signs that the contradictions that you have noted could possibly be overcome for the first time,” Guterres told reporters.
+“We see signs that the contradictions that you have noted could possibly be overcome for the first time,” Guterres told reporters when asked whether the two leaders could reach an agreement on the question of civilian army command.

 He spoke after a meeting with officials of the Arab League, European Union and African Union ahead of an Arab leaders’ summit in Tunis on Sunday.